 CBD & The Endocannabinoid System

-Cannabinoids like CBD interact with what scientist call the endocannabinoid system (ECS).
+Cannabinoids like CBD interact with what scientists call the endocannabinoid system (ECS).
 We all naturally have an ECS in each of our bodies.
 In fact, all mammals (including our dogs and cats) have an endocannabinoid system.

 Furthermore, it’s believed most animals including, birds, fish, and even reptiles have an ECS.
 So whether we are talking about the ECS in dogs or the ECS in humans they generally work in the same manner and offer similar results.